marjoleinF/pre/README.md

 Including hinge functions (multivariate adaptive regression splines)
 --------------------------------------------------------------------

 More complex prediction ensembles can be obtained using the `gpe()` function.
-The abbreviation gpe stands for generalized prediction ensembles, which may also include hinge functions of the predictor variables as described in Friedman (1991), in addition to rules and/or linear terms.
-Addition of such hinge functions may further improve predictive accuracy.
+Abbreviation gpe stands for generalized prediction ensembles, which can also include hinge functions of the predictor variables as described in Friedman (1991), in addition to rules and/or linear terms.
+Addition of hinge functions may further improve predictive accuracy.
 See the following example:

 ``` r
 set.seed(42)